oliwier30/MatrixCalculator/README.md

 Once you enter the amount of rows, you will be asked to input each row.
 Separate each number in a single row with a space.
 Press enter once you've typed all the numbers in a row.

-You are allowed to input integers or decimals as values.
+You can input integers or decimals as values.

     Rows: 3
     Enter rows, separate numbers with spaces: